 Imagine if solar panels are only designed for areas that are sunny and hot.
-Then, the world’s efforts of transitioning to solar energy will be futile as not all places are sunny and warm.
-A lot of the top countries which uses the most solar energy do not have sunny weather.
+Then, the world’s efforts to transition to solar energy will be futile as not all places are sunny and warm.
+A lot of the top countries which use the most solar energy do not have sunny weather.
 Take, for instance – South Korea and Germany.
 These countries have very short summers and long winters, yet they manage to be in the top ten solar-powered countries.
 This is because solar panels are designed to work even in cloudy areas.
-They are made to avoid total stoppage of energy production.
+They are made to avoid the total stoppage of energy production.
 For example, if the solar panels are 10% covered by shade, only 10% of the production rate is affected.

 As residents of Bay Area, California, you should not worry too much about solar panels not working.
 The place has plenty of sunlight.
 While clouds form and the temperature may get cold, solar panels can gather the needed energy to power your homes.